Admasb/Final_Project_Cyano/README.md

 Discussion

 The findings listed the microbial composition found in the fresh water.
-They are classified in three domain names from "0" to "2", when "0" refers to the Domain baceria, the remaining domain labels goes to a genera and species level classification accordingly.
-In this community three differnt cyanobacteria communities, namely Cynaobacteria oxyphotobacteria,  Cyanobacteria mealinbacteria and Cyanobacteria Sericytochromatia have been idetnified.
-The pictures above indicatet their composition structure along with the other microbes in a descending arrangement when the green shed indicates cyanobacterias and fig 1-3 consequtively represent the affoementioned cyanobacteria species in order .
+They are classified in three domain names from "0" to "2", when "0" refers to the Domain baceria, the remaining domain labels goes to a genera and a class/phyla classification accordingly.
+In this community three differnt cyanobacteria communities, namely Cyanobacteria mealinbacteria, Cynaobacteria oxyphotobacteria, and Cyanobacteria Sericytochromatia have been idetnified.
+The phyla mealinbacteria is non-photosyntheic, the class oxyphotobacteria is photosynthetic and the class Sarichromatia is a paraphyletic and the ancestor of the other two types.
+The above figures indicatet the microbial structure of the afforementioned three cyanobactera community respectively along with their other associated microbes.

 Refereces